stustanet/stustanet-website/content/support/supportmail.en.md

 Problems with your PC or Internet connection can often be solved much faster in-person.
 You should first ask a network administrator for help before writing a support mail.

+A list of current network admins can be found here:

+<a class="button" href="https://dokumente.stusta.de/adminliste/adminliste.pdf">List of Networkadmins</a>

-A list of current network admins can be found [here](https://dokumente.stusta.de/adminliste/adminliste.pdf) (only accessible from within the StuStaNet for privacy reasons).
+(only accessible from within the StuStaNet for privacy reasons).
 This list should also be posted in your house.

 If the problem persists, please send an email to the support mailinglist.